odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 In the Contacts app, go to :menuselection:`Contacts --> Configuration --> Bank Accounts` and select the bank account to activate QR banking.
 Fill in the :guilabel:`Bank Identifier Code` specific to the bank.
-Set the :guilabel:`Proxy Type` and fill in the :guilabel:`Proxy Value` field depending on the type you chose.
-The :guilabel:`Proxy Type` depends on the information used to identify the :guilabel:`Merchant Account` such as card number and bank account number.
+Set the :guilabel:`Proxy Type` and fill in the :guilabel:`Proxy Value` field depending on your chosen type.
+The :guilabel:`Proxy Type` depends on the information used to identify the :guilabel:`Merchant Account`, such as the card number and bank account number.

 .. important::
    - The account holder's country must be set to `Vietnam` on its contact form.
    - The account holder's city is mandatory.
-   - You could also include the invoice number in the QR code by checking the :guilabel:`Include Reference` checkbox.
+   - The invoice number can be included in the QR code by enabling the :guilabel:`Include Reference` checkbox.

 .. seealso::